-^{350.} See Murphy v.
+353. See Murphy v.
 National Collegiate Athletic Ass'n, 138 S. Ct.
-1461, 1467 (2018) ("Adherence to the anti-commandeering principle is important for several reasons, including, as significant here, that the rule serves as 'one of the Constitution's structural safeguards of liberty'" (quoting Printz v.
+1461, 1467 (2018) ("Adherence to the anti-commandeering principle is important for several reasons, including, as significant here, that the rule serves as 'one of the Constitution's structural safeguards of liberty" (quoting Printz v.
 United States, 521 U.S. 898, 921 (1997)).

-^{351.} Arizona v.
+Arizona v.
 United States, 567 U.S. 387, 416 (2012).

-crimes.
+criminalization of immigration offenses.
+As David Schwartz has noted in his astute analysis of the intersection of preemption and commandeering in marijuana law enforcement, the constitutional status of state police's power to arrest for federal crimes is not a matter of federal command, but rather a state decision to accept the federal invitation to authorize its officers to arrest for federal crimes.
 This is one of the kinds of voluntary cooperation identified in Printz as the only clearly ascertainable precedent for state enforcement of federal law.
-352

 That is, the state may write its own immigration enforcement laws where federal law does not prohibit it from doing so.

-Yet, this point now must be placed against Murphy's recently announced constraints on federal preemption of state law.
-Again, the Court stated that preemption exceptions to the anti-commandeering mandate apply only when Congress regulates private behavior.353 Also, the federal anti-commandeering mandate undermines unlimited state preemption power over local jurisdictions, insofar as states may not waive commandeering objections.
+Yet this point now must be placed against Murphy's recently announced constraints on federal preemption of state law.
+Again, the Court stated that preemption exceptions to the anti-commandeering mandate apply only when Congress regulates private behavior.
+356 Also, the federal anti-commandeering mandate undermines unlimited state preemption power over local jurisdictions, insofar as states may not waive commandeering objections.
 Local jurisdictions therefore retain some power to object to unconstitutional federal laws, even where their states did not do so and even where the states consent to federal power.
 State "decisions" to "accept the federal invitation" to punish local jurisdictions for failure to comply with federal immigration laws should not apply in cases where the federal laws themselves are unconstitutional.

 But none of this is doctrinally inevitable, and the tough question is whether the laws states accept become theirs versus the federal government's.
-The Court must clarify for local jurisdictions how to square the internally antagonistic features of the doctrines of cooperative federalism, preemption, state power over local units, and anticommandeering.
+The Court must clarify for local jurisdictions how to square the internally antagonistic features of the doctrines of cooperative federalism, preemption, state power over local units, and anti-commandeering.
 It almost certainly will balk at a rule that forbids states from voluntarily cooperating in federal criminal law enforcement altogether; states already do so to a significant degree and national and state interests support this cooperation.
 The Court likewise is unlikely to impose new constitutional constraints on state power to regulate its own subdivisions beyond what preemption law requires.
 But "voluntary" must be better defined, and the zone of voluntary cooperation may not violate structural and non-waivable limits on federal power.